iProov/ios/README.md

 ## Get Started

+iProov uses Genuine Presence™ technology to assure the identity of a user remotely; ensuring the user is the right person, a real person, and they are authenticating right now.
+Using our patented Flashmark™ solution, iProov ensures accurate online identity verification.

 ### Get a Token

 Before being able to launch iProov, you need to get a token to iProov against.
 There are 2 different token types: